edsl

 README:

-The Expected Parrot Domain-Specific Language (EDSL) package makes it easy to conduct computational social science and market research with AI.
-Use it to design surveys and experiments, collect responses from humans and large language models, and perform data labeling and many other research tasks.
-Results are formatted as specified datasets and come with built-in methods for analyzing, visualizing and sharing.
+EDSL makes it easy to conduct computational social science and market research with AI.
+Use it to design and run surveys and experiments with many AI agents and large language models at once, or to perform complex data labeling and other research tasks.
+Results are formatted as specified datasets that can be replicated at no cost, and come with built-in methods for analysis, visualization and collaboration.

 Declarative design: Specified question types ensure consistent results without requiring a JSON schema (view at Coop):